Kai-Ref/EC_A3/doc/readme.txt

         - fitness evalutation budget (most likely 10000 or 100000)
     An example of this would be: "python .\exercise1.py rls 500 10000".
 The results will be in Exercise_1/data/run

+Exercise 2:
+    To run exercise 2, simply execute the gsemo.py file without additional arguments.
+Careful: It is parallelised, using all available processes -> to be able to do other stuff while it runs the size of the pool might needs to be reduced.